 New to the world of wedding decorations?
-If the words gobo and chuppah sound like gibberish to you, you may want to consider brushing up on the many types of accents and embellishments.
-To save you from pulling up google every time you meet with your planner, we’ve crafted a glossary of all the need-to-know terms for ceremony and reception decor.
+If the words gobo and chuppah sound like gibberish to you, you may want to consider brushing up on the many types of wedding decor accents and embellishments.
+To save you from pulling up google every time you meet with your wedding planner, we’ve crafted a glossary of all the need-to-know terms for wedding ceremony and reception decor.

 Here is your wedding decor glossary.

-- Aisle marker: An item - like a candle, ribbon or small bouquet - that marks the beginning of a row of seats.
+- Aisle marker: A wedding decor item - like a candle, lantern, ribbon or small bouquet - that marks the beginning of a row of seats.

-- Arbor: A type of altar that is usually used in outdoor ceremonies.
+- Arbor: A type of altar that is usually used in outdoor wedding decor.
 They are made out of tree branches and/or climbing plants.

 - Arch: A type of altar featuring straight sides and a rounded top.
 They can be made out of anything from driftwood to wine barrels.

 - Ceremony signage: Personalized wedding signs used to give instructions to the guests.
 They usually include info like where to sit and reception directions.